rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 4. Render the results to stdout

-Building a website then is only a matter of maintaining navigation in *nav.md* and identifing the pages needing to be created.
+Building a website then is only a matter of maintaining navigation in *nav.md* and identifying the pages needing to be created.
 I can easily automated that using the Unix find, grep, cut and sort.
 Also with find I can iteratively process each markdown file applying a template and rendering the related HTML file.
 This can be done for a site